Quiz: What is my child’s play personality?

 Kids carry these skills into their adult lives to help them effectively solve challenges in their relationships or at work.
 These are all crucial elements of living a healthy and balanced life.

-It’s well established that social-emotional learning positively impacts kids’ grades.
+It’s well established that social-emotional learning positively impacts kids’ success in school.
 That may be because SEL helps them learn how to solve problems, cope with emotional stress, and overcome peer pressure.

 How to Approach Social-Emotional Learning